cloud-gov/product/adr/ADR-0009-shield-advanced.md

 We want to mitigate the impact of DDoS attacks, monitor the platform as they occur, and investigate them after they are over.
 To accomplish this, we want to make several changes to the platform.

 1. Enable additional Web Application Firewall (WAF) rules across the entire platform.
 WAF uses rules to filter incoming requests based on certain patterns.
 2. Enable AWS Config.
 Config would help us detect if an AWS resource changed during an attack.
 Using Config is an AWS best practice recommended to us during an AWS security review.
+This will be covered in a separate ADR.
 3. Enable AWS GuardDuty.
 GuardDuty monitors our AWS resources for unusual and potentially malicious activity like escalation of privileges and communication with malicious IP addresses.
 GuardDuty would help us detect if an AWS resource was compromised during an attack.
 Using GuardDuty is an AWS best practice recommended to us during an AWS security review.
-4. Enable AWS Athena.
-TODO
+This will be covered in a separate ADR.
-5. Enable AWS Shield Advanced, Amazon's DDoS protection product.
+4. Enable AWS Shield Advanced, Amazon's DDoS protection product.
 Shield Advanced is not available in GovCloud[^1] and cannot protect GovCloud load balancers from a Commercial account[^2][^3].
 To use it, we will create CloudFront distributions in our Commercial AWS account, point them at our production load balancers in GovCloud, and enable Shield Advanced on the distributions[^4].

+This ADR discusses (1) and (4).

 [^1]: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/
 [^2]: The GovCloud partition is logically separated at the network level from other partitions: https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/govcloud-differences.html